Junyi-99/flask-celery-template/README.md

 Flask is running at `http://127.0.0.1:25555`

-Celery flower is running at `http://127.0.0.1:25556`, default username and password are both `admin`
+Celery flower is running at `http://127.0.0.1:25556`, the default username and password are both `admin`

 ## Get Started Option II: Manually